 4. Legislation and compliance

 Appealing decisions or actions

-If a tenant disagrees with a decision we have made, they are encouraged to speak to their Client Service Officer to seek a resolution of those concerns.
-The next step, if they still believe an incorrect decision was made, is to ask for a formal review of the decision.
+If a tenant disagrees with a decision concerning painting their home, they can contact their Client Service Officer to seek a resolution and if they still disagree can then seek a formal review of the decision.